asnimansari/gocomplex/README.md

 GoComplex contains various mathematical operators on Complex Numbers.
 Unlike from the original complex number implementation in golang, we used a struct to represent Complex128 with float64 for real as well as imaginary part

-Couple of things we still haven't implimented and we want to impliment are
+Couple of pending operations to implement are...

 - [ ]  tan